9 Week Presessional English for Conditional Offers

 During the course you will attend various class trips which will require you taking public transport at your own cost.
 Fare prices are available on the Transport for London website.

-Please read the information on our additional costs page.
+Please read the information about additional costs.

 If you would like to make an application to study 9 week Presessional, you will need to do the following: